 related discipline who want to develop their research skills as well as their knowledge

 base.
-The MS degree often provides the best preparation for students who want to work
+The MS degree provides excellent preparation for students who want to work as

-as research technicians, teach biology at the high school or community college level,
+biological technicians in the field or lab, teach biology at the high school or community

-or are interested in refining their research interests before progressing to a PhD.
+college level, or are interested in refining their research interests before progressing

-Graduates of our MS program work as research technicians for local, state and federal
+to a PhD.
+Graduates of our MS program work as research technicians for local, state

-agencies (e.g., the North Slope Borough, Yukon River Intertribal Watershed Council,
+and federal agencies (e.g., the North Slope Borough, Yukon River Intertribal Watershed

-Alaska Department of Fish and Game, US Fish and Wildlife Service, US Geological Survey);
+Council, Alaska Department of Fish and Game, US Fish and Wildlife Service, US Geological

-for environmental consulting and nonprofit organizations (e.g., The Audubon Society,
+Survey); for environmental consulting and nonprofit organizations (e.g., The Audubon

-The Nature Conservancy, Alaska Sea Life Center, Ducks Unlimited, Defenders of Wildlife),
+Society, The Nature Conservancy, Alaska Sea Life Center, Ducks Unlimited, Defenders

-in private industry (e.g., Zymogenetics), and as teachers in high schools and educational
+of Wildlife), in private industry (e.g., Zymogenetics), and as teachers in high schools

 The MS degree combines coursework with independent research.
 Students work with a small graduate advisory committee to develop a research program and generate a course plan that supports their research interests.
 An MS thesis is expected to include at least one manuscript suitable for publication in a peer-reviewed scientific journal.
 The MS degree can be completed in about two years, although students with field-based research who start in the fall may take longer.